Adaptive Trajectory Optimization for Task-Specific Human-Robot Collaboration: Robot-Specific Control Design

 With the desired trajectory for human-robot collaboration established in the previous section, it is essential to ensure that the robot precisely tracks this trajectory throughout the interaction.
 Effective trajectory tracking is important for maintaining the desired behavior of the system and ensuring successful task execution.
 While there are several control methods available for trajectory tracking, some approaches are highly complex and computationally intensive.
 On the other hand, simpler methods may fail to provide stability guarantees, particularly in the presence of uncertainties.

-To address these challenges, this work adopts our previously developed neuro-adaptive PID control approach \cite{nohooji2020constrained}.
+To address these challenges, this work develops a neuro-adaptive PID control approach.
 This control method offers a balanced solution that ensures stability while remaining computationally efficient.
 The neuro-adaptive component dynamically adjusts the PID gains in response to system variations, making the approach both robust and adaptable to the varying conditions encountered in human-robot collaboration tasks.

 Define the position error \( e(t) \in \mathbb{R}^n \), as \( e(t) = q_d(t) - q(t) \), where \( q_d(t) \) is the desired joint space trajectory, derived from the planned path in the previous section, and \( q(t) \) is the actual robot joint position.
 By ensuring that \( e(t) \to 0 \), we can confirm that the robot successfully tracks the generated trajectory.
 To capture the tracking error in a form suitable for analysis, we define the generalized commutative error variable \( e_c(t) \) as: